 According to a Harvard Business Review research, “when Sales and Marketing work well together, companies see substantial improvement on important performance metrics: Sales cycles are shorter, market-entry costs go down, and the cost of sales is lower”.

-With the number of information customers receive nowadays, they will not tolerate any gap between your two departments.
-When a customer engages with your social media (a tweet, a blog post etc.), the last thing he or she needs is your sales representative calling up and presenting something completely different -either it’s your product or your whole company policy.
+With the number of information customers receives nowadays, they will not tolerate any gap between your two departments.
+When a customer engages with your social media (a tweet, a blog post, etc.), the last thing he or she needs is your sales representative calling up and presenting something completely different -either it’s your product or your whole company policy.

 Where can this lead?